Eric-Wallace/trickme-interface/README.md

 # Trick Me If You Can: Adversarial Writing of Trivia Challenge Questions

-Official code for the interface in ```Trick Me If You Can: Human-in-the-loop Generation of Adversarial Question Answering Examples```, [preprint](https://arxiv.org/abs/1809.02701) in TACL 2019.
+Official code for the interface in ```Trick Me If You Can: Human-in-the-loop Generation of Adversarial Question Answering Examples```, [TACL 2019](https://arxiv.org/abs/1809.02701).

 This is an interactive user interface for creating question-answer pairs that are difficult (adversarial) for computers to answer.
 The goal is for users to either write unique questions, or to reformulate existing questions, such that they adversarially break a question answering system.
 The underlying computer QA system is based on [QANTA](https://github.com/Pinafore/qb).
 The interface can be naturally extended to other NLP tasks.